OHA March 2026 Kona Low

 3. Proof of Native Hawaiian Ancestry

-• If not registered:
+• If not registered, you can provide:

 • Birth certificate showing Hawaiian ancestry